rbowen/presentations/talking-to-management/slides.md

 * What about our secrets?

 ???

+* As you discuss open source with your manager, they will have lots of objections, and lots of brilliant new ideas that nobody has thought of before.
+It's important, as in any conversation, to be patient, polite, and kind.

 * Each of these is another whole presentation
 * Earn trust gradually with your employer.
 These are complicated